40 Clever Ways to Repurpose Old Kitchen Items

 Repurpose an old cheese grater into a beautiful windchime!

-To make this windchime, I used a copper pipe we had in the garage and cut it down to size using a handheld pipe cutter.
+To make this windchime, I used a copper pipe from our garage and cut it down to size using a handheld pipe cutter.
 Then I set the pieces in a vice so I could easily drill holes into them!
-To add a little sparkle I added a few crystals salvaged from an old chandelier.
+For sparkle, I added a few crystals salvaged from an old chandelier.

 Photo of finished wind chime with a cheese grater top and copper pipes and crystals for chimes.
 Hanging outside on a bright sunny day with a green field in the background.